Aman Dosanj: Personal life

 Dosanj's Indian heritage made her a role model for aspiring British Asian footballers, and in 2004 she was employed by the Football Association (FA) as an ambassador.
 She was presented with a certificate by FA chief executive Mark Palios. she became a prominent anti-racism campaigner, speaking out against racism in football while working for the Kick It Out initiative.

 The football career of Dosanj - a Sikh - was likened to that of Parminder Nagra's character in the 2002 film Bend It Like Beckham.
 Nagra said of Dosanj: "I think it is brilliant that there is someone out there who is so close to the story, who is going out to the States and pursuing her dream.
 Good for Aman, I hope she does really well."

-During 2008 Dosanj moved with her family from Southampton to Kelowna, Canada.
+In 2008 Dosanj moved with her family from Southampton to Kelowna, Canada.
 She went on a year later to open a contemporary Indian restaurant called Poppadoms in Kelowna.

+Dosanj has spoken about the challenges she faced during her playing career due to her ADHD, which was not diagnosed until later.